 Braking is another topic of discussion with electric cars.
 The brakes will take a lot of getting used to, they feel fine when first pressed but as you slow down, they just feel weird, kind of hard to explain.
 Also, since there’s no engine noise to mask other sounds, the brakes do make some unwanted sound.
-Also, when you’re in a tight spot and you need to go forward and backwards a few times, there is a lot of noticeable noise coming from either the brakes or front suspension, the sound feels what an older vehicle with leaf springs makes, not very pleasant at all.
+There was one occasion when I was in a tight spot and I needed to go forward and backwards a few times, there was a lot of noticeable noise coming from either the brakes or front suspension, the sound felt like what an older vehicle with leaf springs makes, not very pleasant at all.
 In fact, I was a little embarrassed as I was showing this car to a friend while I tried to do a 180 turn in an alley.

 Above the grill on the I-Pace is an opening that lets the air flow through, reducing drag, over the roof and the rear glass.
 According to Jaguar, this air movement eliminates the need for a rear wiper.
 It didn’t rain when I was reviewing the I-Pace, so I don’t know how accurate that claim is, I’m sure it works fine at highway speeds, I would like to see how it works at slower city speeds.

-The overall design is still very Jaguar, especially apparent are the design cues from Ian Callum’s design era, who is sadly leaving the company.
+The overall design is still very “Jaguar”, especially apparent are the design cues from Ian Callum’s design era, who is sadly leaving the company.
 I think the Jaguar I-Pace is a good-looking vehicle, it has a sporty stance thanks to the wheels being moved far into the front and rear corners, it looks futuristic, and keeps the Jaguar identity.
-It looks especially good with the giant 22” wheels.
+It looks especially good with the giant 22 inch wheels.

 The Tesla Model 3, which I would say is the closet competitor to the I-Pace, has a very minimalist interior and is something that would take a decent amount of time to get used to.
 The I-Pace, again, takes a more traditional approach to the way the interior looks, however, there’s plenty of futuristic features that set it apart from your average car.